-Below is a list of recent GURT meetings and their topics:
+Below is a list of past GURT meetings and their topics:

 - GURT 2016: Useful Assessment and Evaluation in Language Education